Clinic Programs & Workshops

 Lung Health Screening Program

 Chronic Obstructive Pulmonary Disease (COPD) is the third leading cause of death in the world.
 Smoking is a major contributor to COPD: approximately 20% of smokers develop the disease.
 Other risk factors such as air pollution, respiratory infection, chronic asthma, genetic factors and occupational exposure to pollutants in the workplace also contribute to the burden of lung diseases.
 Asthma is another chronic disease which makes breathing difficult.
-There are many different types of asthma and common symptoms include shortness of breath, chest tightness, coughing, and wheezing.
-The goal of our lung health program is to reduce the incidence of chronic lung diseases through simple screening tests and smoking cessation interventions for those who wish to quit smoking.
-Asthma and COPD are conditions that can be managed by yourself and supported by the lung health team, leading to an improvement in quality of life.

 read more